-The second clustering included twenty-one candidates, and most of them were bacteria, namely Bac_cluster.
+The second clustering included twenty-one candidates, and 17 of 21 were bacteria, namely Bac_cluster.
 It had the most reported probiotics or potential probiotics, including S. thermophilus, S. salivarius, A. hadrus, and E. eligens (figure 5d).
 While some cancer enriched such as D. pneumosintes, S. anginosus, and P. intermedia were also included in this clustering (figure 5d).
 And these results were consistent with many previous studies reporting the correlations among bacteria.
 Interestingly, P. kudriavzevii was the only one correlated with three of four probiotics.
-51Colon cancer cell proliferation, induction of endogenous and exogenous apoptosis inhibition would be inhibited by metabolites from P. kudriavzevii.
-Collectively, these findings revealed that the correlations among micro-eukaryotes-micro-eukaryotes, micro-eukaryotes-bacteria, and bacteria-bacteria were quite different in CRC and identified that A. rambellii and two CRC-related pathogens, F. nucleatum, and P. micra, showed a significant difference between the CRC and healthy control.
+In previous research51, colon cancer cell proliferation, induction of endogenous and exogenous apoptosis inhibition would be inhibited by metabolites from P. kudriavzevii.
+Collectively, these findings revealed that the correlations among intra-fungi, fungi-bacteria, and bacteria-bacteria were significantly different in CRC.
+The specific relationships between A. rambellii with CRC-carcinogen, and P. kudriavzevii with CRC-probiotics revealed that fungi were the important potential biomarkers or inducement for CRC.

 Aspergillus rambellii and its conditioned medium promote the viability of colon cancer cells.